bigtoga/Examples/AI + ML + Predictive Analytics/Evaluation metrics.md

 ![x](https://i.imgur.com/J3DHXzO.gif)

 ### Accuracy
 simply a ratio of "correctly predicted observations" to the "total observations".
-Out of all the classes, what percentage did we predict correctly? **This should be high as possible**
+Out of all the classes, what percentage did we predict correctly?
+This should generally be as high as possible

 ![x](https://i.imgur.com/6ZLrUHb.gif)